5.1.2 |

 the needs of self-conscious human beings who do not want to be

 accused of speciesism?
-Altho this substitution may be an

-improvement, the relevance of the distinction between beings
+substitution may be an improvement, the relevance of the distinction

-plausible in this context.
+made plausible in this context.

-of immortal souls, that it would be the life of a being
+suggest that it is the life of a being with an immortal soul which is

-killing it is the 'mortal' life which is at stake and therefore
+But in questions of killing it is the 'mortal' life which is at stake and

-soul which is wrong in the first place.
-Such a consistent scheme
+immortal soul which is wrong in the first place.

-is not what these supernaturalists envisage, however, because
+Such a consistent scheme is not what these supernaturalists envisage,

-claimed to have souls which survive every killing.)
+have souls which survive every killing.)

 In short, our conclusion is that it is vital to the cogency of

-the DNI that we forget about a separate,
+the DNI that we forget about a

-fundamental principle of life altogether.
-And we have then even not yet
+separate, fundamental principle of life altogether.

-discussed the actual conduct and historical record of those who have
+And we have, then, even not yet discussed the actual conduct and historical

-always so religiously preached on the sanctity of life, or on the
+record of those who have always so religiously preached on the sanctity

-field of comprehensive ideology where it is not so much theories
+comprehensive ideology where it